Beans & Rice: A Diabetic Delight or Disaster? Find Out Now!

 White (short-grain) | 83-89 | Not recommended |

-Which beans are okay for diabetes?
+Which beans are suitable for people managing their glucose levels?

 There are plenty of options to choose from, especially those with a low glycemic index (GI), like black, kidney, pinto, and chickpeas.
 These digest slowly, providing steady energy without sharp spikes.
 Stick to about ¼ to ½ cup per serving to get the benefits while maintaining balance.
 Stay healthy!